sfwa/iomon/README.md

 * The primary read sequence and any conversions necessary to obtain usable data.

-After sensor data is read, it is written to the sensor packet buffer via the appropriate `comms_set_*` routine; at the end of the event loop, the packet is sent via UART and serial interfaces.
-Different sizes of packet are sent, depending on the data written during that iteration of the loop; in particular, data from devices with a low refresh rate is not included in each frame of the output: therefore, the magnetometer, the GPS PVT solution and the GPS tracking status fields are not mandatory.
+After sensor data is read, it is written to the output parameter log; at the end of the event loop, the packet is sent via the UART.

 ## Configuration